I am a biologist with interests in mitochondrial DNA and sex chromosomes.

 I earned my BA in anthropology and biology from Smith College in Northampton, MA.
 I then earned my MS in biology at Smith College, where I studied an inversion polymorphism on the X chromosome in humans.
 I later developed a teaching laboratory exercise based on that work.

 In 2015 I joined the PhD program in biological sciences at Vanderbilt University.
 Throughout my time at Vanderbilt, I sought out many opportunities to hone my teaching, oral presentation, and research skills.
 I have been fortunate to develop biology curriculum, my own research project, and explore my passion for teaching, all at once.
 I've even learned the basics of R (for data analysis) and CSS (to make this website!).

 My work has led me to realize how much I enjoy teaching and making teaching materials.
 I have realized that my calling is to help others learn, both by teaching students directly, and also by helping faculty and graduate students learn effective, evidence-based teaching techniques.

 I am interested in teaching students core biology concepts, problem-solving skills, and about their own learning.

 Are you interested in collaborating?
 Please reach out.

-I love to talk about mitochondria, teaching, inclusion in the classroom, and teaching via games.
+I love to talk about mitochondria, mentorship, disability, inclusion in the classroom, and teaching via games.